Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Input in developmentally plausible LMs

 \section{Input in developmentally plausible LMs}

 \paragraph{Authentic data} Early approaches to modeling language acquisition with neural networks used hand-picked, manually ordered data points \cite{rumelhart1986learning} or synthetic data generated with hand-crafted grammars \cite{elman1993learning,christiansen1999connectionist,chang2006becoming}.
 Both lack developmental plausibility.
 Since then, data availability has improved with the establishment of developmental corpora.
-Frequently, CDS from the CHILDES database \cite{macwhinney2000childes} is used to train developmentally plausible LMs (cf. \citealp{pannitto2020recurrent,huebner2021babyberta}).
+Frequently, CDS from CHILDES \cite{macwhinney2000childes} is used to train developmentally plausible LMs (cf. \citealp{pannitto2020recurrent,huebner2021babyberta}).
 While CHILDES-based models have the advantage of learning from authentic data \textit{only}, they have the disadvantage of not accessing the \textit{full breadth} of the linguistic input children receive.
-Children are exposed to many more different registers of language throughout their linguistic development, like the aforementioned shared (or solitary) book reading, or television shows \cite{montag2019differences,gowenlock2024exposure}.
-As a response to this, the BabyLM corpora propose a data mix of varied spoken and written sources, from CDS over adult-adult conversations to OpenSubtitles \cite{lison2016opensubtitles2016}, but also children's \cite{hill2015goldilocks} and adults' books \cite{gerlach2020standardized}.
+Children are exposed to many more different registers of language throughout their linguistic development, like shared (or solitary) book reading, or television shows \cite{montag2019differences,gowenlock2024exposure}.
+In response to this, the BabyLM corpora propose a data mix of varied spoken and written sources, from CDS over adult-adult conversations to OpenSubtitles \cite{lison2016opensubtitles2016}, but also children's \cite{hill2015goldilocks} and adults' books \cite{gerlach2020standardized}.
 All data included in them could be plausibly encountered by children, which provides opportunities to ablate the influence of architecture/training on the learned linguistic knowledge.

-For languages other than English, data availability is the greatest problem for the composition of developmentally plausible datasets. \citet{salhan2024less} use only data available from CHILDES for French, German, Japanese, and Chinese models, whereas \citet{prevot2024extending} compare models trained on spoken data (child-directed + adult-adult conversations) with models trained on the French Wikipedia.
-As such, these first forays into more polyglot BabyLMs are still constrained to the child-directed input found in CHILDES and do not extend to the variety of inputs that children are exposed to \cite{soderstrom2007babytalk,gowenlock2024exposure}.
+For languages other than English, data availability is the greatest problem for the construction of developmentally plausible datasets. \citet{salhan2024less} and \citet{padovani2025childdirected} use only data available from CHILDES for models in different languages, whereas \citet{prevot2024extending} compare models trained on spoken data (child-directed + adult-adult conversations) with models trained on the French Wikipedia.
+As such, these first forays into more polyglot BabyLMs are still constrained to the child-directed input found in CHILDES and do not extend to the aforementioned variety of inputs \cite{soderstrom2007babytalk,gowenlock2024exposure}.
 Notably, \citet{suozzi2025bambi} introduce an Italian BabyLM but do not elaborate on their data sources beyond CHILDES.